-- -A house or bungalow for any whole, detached, semi-detached or terraced (including end-terrace) house or bungalow. - -A flat, maisonette, or apartment for any purpose-built block of flats or tenement, part of a converted or shared house (including bed-sits) or within a commercial building (for example in an office building, or hotel, or over a shop). - -If none of the options apply, select 'None of the above'.
+-A flat, maisonette, or apartment for any purpose-built block of flats or tenement, part of a converted or shared house (including bed-sits) or within a commercial building (for example in an office building, or hotel, or over a shop).

+-If none of the options apply, select 'None of the above'.